Jack Martins: 2008 congressional campaign

-New York State Senate (2011–2016)
+New York State Senate

 Martins won election to the New York State Senate in 2010 as the representative for New York's 7th State Senate district.
 He defeated incumbent Democratic senator Craig M. Johnson by 451 votes.
 The election results were not certified until December 4, 2010.
 Johnson challenged the results and demanded a hand recount, but the New York Court of Appeals rejected his appeal on December 20, 2010.

 As Senator, Martins voted for the law creating New York State's property tax cap, voted to cut income taxes for middle-class homeowners, voted to repeal the MTA payroll tax for small businesses and schools, and supported repealing the MTA payroll tax in its entirety.
 He authored laws reducing busing costs for school districts; creating a truss notification system to improve safety for volunteer firefighters; and establishing a new state fund to help homeless veterans.

 In 2011, Martins voted against allowing same-sex marriage in New York during rollcall for the Marriage Equality Act, which narrowly passed, legalizing it by 33 to 29.

 Martins was highly critical of the New York State Education Department's implementation of the Common Core standards and called for the resignation of the State's Commissioner of Education for cancelling public forums on the issue with parents and teachers.
 While in the Senate, Martins repeatedly led Long Island's 31 state legislators in the number of bills sponsored that were ultimately passed by both houses of the State Legislature.

-In February 2016, Martins and Assemblywoman Michelle Schimel called for new state funding to support a comprehensive groundwater study for Long Island.
-An expanded version of their proposal was adopted by Governor Andrew Cuomo.
+In February 2016, Martins and state Assemblywoman Michelle Schimel called for new state funding to support a comprehensive groundwater study for Long Island.
+An expanded version of their proposal was adopted by New York Governor Andrew Cuomo.

 Martins sponsored legislation that would prevent New York from entering into a state contract or investment with those who boycott Israel or other American allies.

 Martins served as chairman of the State Senate's Labor Committee and was co-chair of the Senate's Task Force on Workforce Development.
 He previously chaired the Senate's Commerce, Economic Development and Small Business Committee and the Senate's Local Government Committee.
 Martins also served on the New York State Mandate Relief Council, which was created to help reduce costs for local governments and school districts by eliminating or reforming regulations.

+Martins did not seek re-election to the State Senate in 2016; instead, he ran for Congress and was defeated.

+In November 2022, Martins ran for State Senate in District 7 and defeated Democratic incumbent Anna Kaplan.

 2016 congressional campaign

 Martins was the Republican nominee in the 2016 election to represent New York's 3rd congressional district in the United States House of Representatives, and received the endorsement of the Republican Party, Conservative Party and the Independence Party.
-Martins was defeated by Democrat Thomas Suozzi in the general election.
+Martins was defeated by Democrat Tom Suozzi in the general election.
 Suozzi won 53% of the vote to Martins' 47%.